 We all know coffee table decor is very important.
 During the holidays it’s fun to switch things up, I filled a vase with cinnamon sticks and some twinkle lights instead of flowers.
-It brought a festive cheer to an otherwise typical and simple area.
+It brought festive cheer to an otherwise typical and simple area.

 Decorate your table for the season!
 My table feels naked without something.
 Obviously, I’m happy to dress her up with some candles, greenery, red and twinkles.
 Even a festive runner or DIY garland down the middle.
-This is a good one becuase you can be creative!
+This is a good one because you can be creative!

 Obviously, we went somewhat simple.
 We still have so much decorating and finishing of the house I didn’t want to overwhelm it.
 Plus it takes years to get into a holiday decor routine in a home.
 I’m just loving this year’s twinkles and already planning for next year.